0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/d0d80185-c0e3-4835-821d-0f1d6f69f24b)

 19. Once the placement is complete, launch the Vehicle Rigging Blender Addon by pressing N on your keyboard and clicking on the 'UE4 Vehicle' tab.
-In the Vehicle rigging menu, match the Vehicle Base, Wheel FR, Wheel RR and Wheel FL fileds with each part of the vehicle.
+In the Vehicle rigging menu, match the Vehicle Base (Body Vehicle), Wheel FR (Front Right Wheel), Wheel RR (Rear Right Wheel), Wheel FL (Front Left Wheel) and Wheel RL (Rear Left wheel) fileds with each part of the vehicle.
 To do that, click the blank space next to each field, and select the appropriate model.
 For our example, we matched them following this image.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/3ff3c34c-3f2b-48ca-a6a1-8a034e581a8d)